RecoUtils truth matching functions do not correctly account for non-saved particles

 To fully address the example above, a tie situation needs to be dealt with.
 RecoUtils::TrueParticleIDFromTotalRecoHits can default to a different RecoUtils truth matching function when a tie happens.

-#1 Updated by Dominic Brailsford over 1 year ago
+#1 Updated by Dominic Brailsford about 3 years ago

 A fix has been pushed to develop.